rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/2-lucia.md

 Kara bit her lip and stepped back, pulling her underwear up and adjusting her shirt.

 “No, um, I mean, I had a lot of fun.
 Like, a surprising amount of fun?”
 The words came tumbling out of her.
 “I didn’t even know I liked girls.
 I came here with a crush on Ian, and he’s been flirting with Amy the whole time, and then I saw you two, and it got me so turned on, and then, you know, this all happened, and like… I’m glad?
-But also I think I need to go like get some air…”
+But also I think I need to go, like, get some air…”

 “Hey, hey, that’s fine.”
 Lucia smiled and reached out and squeezed her hand.
 “I get it, this all happened really fast.
 Let me know if you ever want to talk about it, okay?”